HMS Narcissus (1801): Career

+Narcissus next sailed to Spanish controlled South America.
+The Spanish ship Nostra Senora del Buen Viage was taken on 8 June 1806 by Narcissus.
+Royal Marines and sailors from Narcissus, as part of a squadron-wide "marine battalion"; joined the 71st Highlanders and a small regiment from Saint Helena to capture Buenos Aires on 25 June.
+In July, Narcissus sailed for England loaded with captured Spanish silver and currency worth over one million dollars.
+Many of the Royal Marines who had arrived in Buenos Aires with Narcissus, had been left to garrison the city's fortress and were captured 14 August 1806 at La Reconquista de Buenos Aires.
+They were marched deep to the country's interior and spent a year as prisoners; not returning to England until January 1808.

 In April 1809, Narcissus was a part of a British squadron, off the Saintes, West Indies, which chased a French squadron, and captured the French 74-gun D'Hautpoul, of 1871 tons.
 D'Hautpoul afterward served in the Royal Navy under the name HMS Abercrombie.

-On 2 November 1810, Narcissus collided with the Spanish Navy fifth rate frigate Santa Maria Magdalena.
+On 2 November 1810, Narcissus collided with the Spanish Navy fifth-rate frigate Santa Maria Magdalena.
 As a result of the damage she sustained in the collision, Santa Maria Magdalena subsequently was driven ashore and wrecked at the Ria de Vivero.

 On 25 November 1812 Narcissus was off Navassa Island where her boats captured the schooner Joseph and Mary, Captain William Wescott, of 139 tons (bm).
 She had been launched in Queen Anne's County, Maryland, and had been commissioned as a privateer on 12 September 1812.
 Joseph and Mary was armed with four guns and had a crew of 73 men.
 Narcissus chased her for three hours.
 As Narcissus's boats approached, the men on Joseph and Mary fired on them, killing one man and wounding another.
 Joseph and Mary surrendered the moment the men on the boats prepared to board.
 There were three wounded men aboard her.
 Before her capture, Joseph and Mary had recaptured the American ship Piscataqua, which subsequently bilged, and a schooner that she sold in Haiti.

 On 1 January 1813 Narcissus captured the brig Viper and the schooner Shepherd.
 Shepherd, of 134 tons (bm), Captain Robert Hart, had a crew of 18 men and was armed with two 6-pounder and two 4-pounder guns.
 Narcissus captured her off Cape St Blare.